Violence Against Women Act (VAWA)

 VAWA allows eligible individuals to self-petition for legal status without needing the cooperation of the abusive family member.
 VAWA signifies a crucial step towards ensuring safety and justice for those subjected to violence.

 If you need VAWA protection assistance, you can turn to Affordable Immigration.
 Our team is here to advise and guide you through the legal process with care, compassion, and professional skill.
-With over 15 years of experience, we are well-equipped to help you achieve safety, stability, and the opportunity to seek a better life under U.S. immigration law.
+With over 50 years of combined experience, we are well-equipped to help you achieve safety, stability, and the opportunity to seek a better life under U.S. immigration law.

-Book a free initial consultation with a Salem VAWA attorney at Affordable Immigration by calling (503) 676-3991 or using our online contact form.
+Book a free initial consultation with a Salem VAWA attorney at Affordable Immigration by calling (971) 308-5892 or using our online contact form.
 Hablamos español.

 Meet Your Dedicated Legal Team